 The secret?
 LEMON JUICE!
 With the addition of fresh lemon juice (yes – it must be FRESH!), there’s an added layer of tartness.
 It adds an incredible depth of flavour and is the perfect combo with cream cheese for this buttercream!

-Can I use this frosting for cake decorating/layer cakes?
+Can I use this frosting for cake decorating and layer cakes?

 Below is an example of my red velvet cake recipe (2 layers), which I frosted with this cream cheese frosting.
 It held together well as it was only 2 layers, but I imagine if I added more layers then I may run into some problems with layers sliding off!